nf-core/rnafusion/docs/usage.md

   --outdir <OUTPUT/PATH>
 ```

-Adjustments for compute requirements can be done by feeding a custom configuration with `-c /PATH/TO/CUSTOM/CONFIG`.
+Adjustments for cpu and memory requirements can be done by feeding a custom configuration with `-c /PATH/TO/CUSTOM/CONFIG`.
 Where the custom configuration could look like (adaptation to local machine necessary):

 ```text